0xc0170/kinetis_klxx_gcc/README.md

 Then just copy the output .bin file to the msd drive on your computer (named mbed).
 The LED should be blinking.

 ### MORE INFO
-Please visit my blog [Embedded stuff around the web](http://embeddedworldweb.blogspot.com) or follow me on twitter.
+Please visit my blog [Embedded stuff around the web](http://embeddedworldweb.blogspot.com) or follow me on [Twitter](https://twitter.com/0xc0170).

 Versions
 *********************
 v0.1
 initial version - includes only the freedom board KL25Z.
+More will come!

 --------
 0xc0170, 2013